 How to Start and Finish Your Painting, Nine Practical Steps

-Paintings often have no finite end point.
-Deciding when a piece of work is finished can be a difficult thing for even the most experienced artist.
-However, many paintings follow similar stages.
-There are some techniques that can help guide you through the creation process.
-In this article, I want to address both how to get off to the best start and also how to approach the often-elusive resolution.
-Let’s look at some practical painting advice from the start to the end of a piece of work.
+Paintings often have no definitive end point.
+Deciding when a piece of work is finished can be a challenging task for even the most experienced artist.
+However, many paintings progress through similar stages.
+There are various techniques that can assist in guiding you through the creative process.
+In this article, I aim to address both how to get off to the best start and how to approach the often elusive resolution.
+Let’s explore some practical painting advice from the beginning to the end of a piece of work.

 - Start your painting with a ground